 VM Import/Export is available at no additional charge beyond standard usage charges for Amazon EC2 and Amazon S3.

-To import your images, use the Amazon EC2 API tools, or if you use the VMware vSphere virtualization platform, the Amazon EC2 VM Import Connector to target a virtual machine (VM) image in your existing environment.
+To import your images, use the Amazon EC2 API tools, or if you use the VMware vSphere virtualization platform, the AWS Management Portal for vCenter to import a virtual machine (VM) image from your VMware environment.
 You then specify which Availability Zone and instance type you want to run in Amazon EC2, and VM Import/Export will automatically transfer the image file and create your instance.
 Once you have imported your VMs, you can take advantage of Amazon’s elasticity, scalability and monitoring via offerings like Auto Scaling, Elastic Load Balancing and CloudWatch to support your imported images.
 Your instance will be up and running in Amazon EC2 in as little time as it takes to upload your image.*

 You can export previously imported EC2 instances using the Amazon EC2 API tools.
 You simply specify the target instance, virtual machine file format and a destination S3 bucket, and VM Import/Export will automatically export the instance to the S3 bucket.
 You can then download and launch the exported VM within your on-premises virtualization infrastructure.